 “Feeling useful” is probably the single most important attribute I’ve needed to experience during this time away.
 I’ve spoken to other people who no longer have to work and everyone agreed they need something meaningful to do in order to feel fulfilled.
 I’m thankful this site provides an easy way to add some value to society, no matter how small it may be.
 If you’re an early retiree who is bored and would like to share some insights, I’d be happy to publish your post here.

-This post will share with you some thoughts after two years of being away from the days of always wanting to get paid and promoted faster.
+Reflecting on two years of freedom from the days of always wanting to get paid and promoted faster is my goal.
 I’ve written a similar post about what early retirement feels like, but that post was written immediately after emancipation – like when Andy Dufresne from Shawshank Redemption finally broke free.

 You start to think about ways you can help ameliorate problems in the world.
 Most will fail to make a difference, but some might be genius enough to succeed like Elon Musk who wants to rid our addiction to fossil fuels through the creation of Solar City and Tesla Motors.